agile-ts/documentation/docs/main/Introduction.md

 Some of my changes never got merged into the `master` branch.
 Why?
 Idk.
 But I am sure that it was not intentional.
 For instance, I fixed an annoying `usePulse` type issue, and 8 months later, it is still not merged into the `master`.
 Why should I contribute if my changes, which fixed a problem I had, will never be in the release version.

 Now that I had my own State Management Framework, I had more control and adapted it to my needs.
 Over the time AgileTs evolved away from PulseJs with other visions and goals.
 During this time I rewrote and optimized all internal classes, created tests and wrote a documentation.
 Today AgileTs has only a similar syntax to PulseJs.
-Internal, it works entirely different.
+Internal, it works quite different.

 **Conclusion:** The idea of AgileTs is based on PulseJs, and I would have loved to continue working on PulseJs.
 But certain circumstances, such as a poor organization and different visions,